FREE NZ DELIVERY ON ORDERS OVER $70

 2. Bone and back pain

-Vitamin D is crucial for calcium absorption, which is important for bone health.
-A deficiency in vitamin D can lead to discomfort in your bones, especially in the lower back, as the body struggles to maintain bone density.
+Vitamin D is crucial for calcium absorption, which is important for bone strength and mineral density.
+A deficiency can contribute to aches in the bones, hips or lower back because the body has less support for maintaining healthy bone structure over time.

 Prevention and treatment